 Other worthy mentions

 As is common knowledge, Ceviche is not the only delight to try within the Peruvian limits.
 When it comes to Peruvian food, you can enjoy a paradox in every way.
 You will be able to feel warm and cold textures, such as acidic flavors fusing with other, more starchy ones.
 Delicate and robust dishes at the same time, that is the essence of Peruvian food.
 And this balance can be seen in the vast majority of their dishes.

 The Peruvian tradition focuses on the boldest flavors and spices that accentuate these.
 From fresh and clean dishes to deeper and heavier ones.
 Each flavor can dominate or counteract another.
 It cannot be denied that the culinary heritage is one of Peru’s greatest attractions.
 There are a lot of traditional Peruvian food dishes you must try.
 Usually in these dishes, potatoes, corn, and peppers take a leading role.
 Fish and shellfish are not the only delicacies available in the Andean country, so we will mention other typical dishes below.

-Another of the most loved dishes by Peruvians.
-After Ceviche, the best Peru national dish to try is Lomo Saltado.
+Ceviche and Lomo Saltado can be considered the two national dishes in Peru.
+In order of taste, after Ceviche, the best Peruvian national dish to try is Lomo Saltado.
 This is a very popular dish and the second most chosen by Peruvians.